Cetsoft/imcache/README.md

 ```
 By default configuration, OffHeapCache will try to clean the places which are not used and marked as
 dirty periodically.
 What is more, it will do eviction periodically, too.

+<i>To learn more about imcache please look at examples provided.</i>